 District 19 - Steven D. Rhoads

-After college, Steve attended law school at Hofstra University School of Law, graduating in 1994.
-He took and passed the Bar Exam that summer, and got admitted to the State Bar in February 1995.
-While in law school, Steve played Stan Musial League baseball for a local team, was a columnist for the law school newspaper and also joined the Wantagh Volunteer Fire Department in 1992, where he just completed his ninth year of service as a line officer and fifth as Captain of Engine Company 5.
+After college, Steve attended law school at Hofstra University School of Law, graduating in 1994, also serving as a columnist for the Conscience, Hofstra Law School's newspaper.
+He was admitted to the State Bar in February 1995.
+While in law school, Steve played Stan Musial League baseball, and also joined the Wantagh Volunteer Fire Department in 1992, where he is currently in his 30th year of service, 9 of which were as a line officer of Engine/Rescue Company 5.
 In 2013, Steve and his unit were recognized by the County Executive for their service during Hurricane Sandy and its aftermath.